pearstopher/445_project/README.md

 on the frequency data.
 Honestly there is lot more I could add here, my main reason for stopping short is just that my write-up is already longer than it's supposed to be, just accounting for the work which I have accomplished so far!
-This is something that I'm going to continue experimenting with over the summer.
+This is something that I'm going to continue experimenting with over the summer for sure.

 Since `fourier.py` is based on `train.py` it can be called similarly: